Skip to main content

 Yes, switch sites

-A walking track winds alongside the creek to a large pool with a small sandy beach.
+A walking track winds alongside the creek to a large pool with sandy banks.
 The rest of the gorge can only be reached by wading, swimming and rock hopping.

 Entry cost